Are foreigners allowed to own property in Georgia Rep?

 - What are medical services in Georgia like?

-- What are emergency services like in Georgia?
+- What are typical rents in Georgia?

 Are foreigners allowed to own property in Georgia Rep?